 This project restores riparian and wetland habitats throughout the Upper Burro Cienega Watershed with the repair of severe erosion damage to the Burro Cienega.
 It will also reconstruct stock tanks and ponds for the benefit of migrating waterfowl and other wildlife.
 The restoration activities will take place on privately-owned ranches and in the Gila National Forest, all areas are located about 22 miles southwest of Silver City.
 Restoration activities started in late 2014 and are anticipated to be completed in 2019.

 City of Rocks State Park Wildlife Habitat Restoration

 The City of Rocks State Park is located approximately 22 miles southeast of Silver City and encompasses approximately 2,935-acres, which includes 716-acres of land recently acquired from the settlement reached between the Trustees and Freeport-McMoRan in 2012.
 The project aims to enhance and restore existing water resources in the park to benefit wildlife and wildlife habitat.
 The proposed project includes restoration of the hydrology at Faywood Ciénega, habitat improvement at two stock tanks fed by springs, and erosion control measures at the main campground.
 A grant agreement to implement the project was finalized in March 2018 between the Trustees and NM State Parks.
-Restoration work is anticipated to start in the fall of 2018.
+Restoration work is anticipated to start in the spring of 2019.